Pranavi125/Pranavi125/README.md

 ## 👩‍💻 About Me

 I am a Computer Science undergraduate specializing in Data Science with a strong foundation in software development, core computer science concepts, and AI-driven applications.

-I enjoy solving real-world problems by building scalable software systems, full stack web applications, and data-driven intelligent solutions.
+I enjoy solving real-world problems by building scalable software systems, full-stack web applications, and data-driven intelligent solutions.

 ---